nitrictech/docs/docs/support/upgrade.md

 ### Why the change?

-Config requires alot of research, Nitric eliminates 1000s of lines of config that you'll need to manage.
+Config as code is an expressive and self-documentating pattern.
+Save time by not having to read through pages of documentation or manage 1000s of lines of config.

 Examples include: